 According to Paul Ehrlich, the key limiting factor for human development on this planet as a whole is the inability for our environment to handle our waste products.
 Watch the video at the Stockholm Resilience Centre.
 Thought provoking, whether you agree or disagree with him.

 I’ve been wanting to write about this book for a while.
-The author, John Bodley, presents the idea that there is a maximum number of interpersonal interactions that one person can grasp.
+The author, John Bodley, presents the hypothesis that there is a maximum number of interpersonal interactions that one person can grasp.
 Any systems (or societies) that are larger than that become too big and unmanageable to be efficient.
 In his words, the majority of problems faced by contemporary societies are “unintended consequences of the operation of personal power networks that have become too big and too dangerous to be safely controlled.”

 He links the distribution of social power to size.
 And in this book he present the optimum scale idea; that there is a certain size for a societies that has (as a characteristic) the most evenly distributed social power.